 Nick joined BBC Weather in 2007 and the journey to national weather presenter has been a varied one.
-It started in BBC Local Radio at the age of 16 and includes four years as a news reporter and weather anchor in the shadow of the Rocky Mountains in Montana.
+It started in BBC Local Radio and included four years as a news reporter and weather anchor in the shadow of the Rocky Mountains in Montana.

-While in the USA Nick was honoured for his work to raise awareness of the dangers of severe weather and his reports on the impact of flooding on a Native American reservation.
+While in the US, Nick was honoured for his work to raise awareness of the dangers of severe weather and his reports on the impact of flooding on a Native American reservation.

 As well as presenting weather forecasts, Nick reports for BBC News on weather and presents the BBC News Weather Review of the Year.
 He also presents the weather on BBC Springwatch and Autumnwatch.